 Do I feel most at peace in the quiet moments when we are reflecting on how blessed my life has been, and how grateful I am?
 When we hold a baby that has just been born?
 When I learn of a story of survival against all odds?
 When I look into the eyes of an animal that only knows love unconditionally?
 When I hug a child.
 When I listen to a beautiful song?
-When I sit by the ocean in silence just to hear the words spoken to my heart?
+When I sit by the ocean in silence just to hear the whispers to my heart?
 When I pray?
 In those times is there any trace of feeling empty or a hollow ache.
-In any of those moments do I taste how pure peace, and love feel?
+In any of those moments do I taste pure peace, and unconditional love?

 Life might be simpler than we guessed.
-And in the simplicity, just might live the brilliance.
+And in the simplicity, lives the brilliance.

-Bless you my friends on your journey of discovery.
+Bless you my friends, on your own journey of discovery.